petermcloughlin/pallet_furniture_store/README.md

 **Bag - All Users**

 Pallet Furniture Store's Shopping Bag feature is presented in a clean and clear format to correctly and quickly inform the user of their possible purchase choices.
 The customer has the option to change the amounts of the items that they wish to buy or to remove them completely from the bag.
-The customer is shown their running totals as well as their delivery charge and their carbon saved and carbon footprint total.
 When products are added/updated/removed to/from the bag, then a toast message displays to give the customer feedback on their most recent choice.

 A clear message is shown if there are no items in the bag and a 'Keep Shopping' button redirects the user back to the 'All Products' page.
 A standard delivery of €10 is applied to all shopping bags which is reflected in the grand total price.